As a research student, locating theses in your subject area is useful for many reasons:

 Many sources index/contain international thesis such as:

-- ProQuest Dissertions and Theses contains the full-text of thousands of international, interdisciplinary theses and information about some written as early as 1743. ****Research students wishing to purchase PDF copies of theses from ProQuest using candidature funds may do so with their supervisor's permission****
+- ProQuest Dissertions and Theses contains the full-text of thousands of international, interdisciplinary theses and information about some written as early as 1743.

 - OpenDissertations Freely available international PhD and Masters theses.